that-loui/myTodo-App/README.md

 #### The Input section:

 This section is basically a form with two input fields and a submit button.
-It has a simple design with a header that indicates it's the section to add tasks, after the form is submitted it goes through a validation process, if the validation is true the task gets successfully added to the display section (The validate process just checks to ensure that both input fields aren't empty when the form is submitted, if the form is successfully validated a nw object is instantiated using the TaskObject class, the values of the forms are then passed into the constructor as arguments and a new task object is created.
-The object is then passed into an array and added to local storage of the browser.
-The _addTask()_ method is then called to get the tasks currently in local storage and display in the UI. a success message is displayed to show the process is done.)
+It has a simple design with a header that indicates it's the section to add tasks, after the form is submitted it goes through a validation process, if the validation is true the task gets successfully added to the display section

 ```js
 <!-- simple validation method -->